nicklutsko/nicklutsko.github.io/_posts/2019-10-09-What-Drives-Transient-Warming-Uncertainty-Part-2.md

 date: 2019-10-09
 ---

 <p>This is a follow-up to my post <a href="https://nicklutsko.github.io/blog/2019/09/26/What-Drives-Transient-Warming-Uncertainty-Part-1">"What Drives Uncertainty in Transient Warming?"</a>, which summarized a recent paper with Max Popp on <a href="https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2019GL084018">"Probing the Sources of Uncertainty in Transient Warming on Different Time Scales"</a>.
-Here I’m going to provide some of the details of the analysis.
+Here I’m going to provide some details on the analysis.
 (A Jupyter notebook is also available <a href="https://github.com/nicklutsko/TCR_Uncertainty/blob/master/TCR_Uncertainty.ipynb">here</a>).</p>

 <h3>Theory</h3>